thiagooak/career-growth-tools/src/ack.md

 # Acknowledgements

-I would be unaware of the tools and techniques in this book without having worked with my Wayfair friends and colleagues.
-Working with you taught me more than any management school could have. 💜
+I wouldn't know most of the tools described in this book without having worked with my Wayfair friends and colleagues.
+Y'all taught me more than any management school could have. 💜

-I would not have started writing this without Russ Olsen's encouragement.
+I wouldn't have started writing this without Russ Olsen's encouragement.

 Thank you!